Marjorie Olmstead: Education

 Olmstead majored in physics at Swarthmore College for her B.A. and graduated with highest honours in 1979.
 After her junior year, she worked at Bell Labs for a summer through a research program to support women and minority groups, where she became interested in the interactions between semiconductors and insulators when creating stacks.
 She received her M.A. in 1982 and her PhD in 1985, both from the University of California, Berkeley.

 Career

 After graduating, Olmstead took position at the Xerox Palo Alto Research Center in 1985.
 Though she could have stayed there permanently, she was interested in teaching and applied for faculty positions.
 She became assistant professor at the University of California, Berkeley in 1986.

 Olmstead is currently a professor at the University of Washington.
 She also acts as Undergraduate Faculty Advisor, Associate Chair of physics and manages a Nanotechnology PhD Program.
 She was hired at UW in 1991 as an assistant professor, then became associate professor in 1993 and full professor in 1997.

 Her main research focus, broadly stated, is investigating "interfaces between dissimilar materials".
-She develops techniques to grow and characterise high-quality thin films and layered systems including materials such as calcium fluoride, silicon and gallium arsenide.
+She develops techniques to grow and characterize high-quality thin films and layered systems including materials such as calcium fluoride, silicon and gallium arsenide.

 In 1999, Olmstead was chair of the APS Committee on the Status of Women in Physics.